sourcegraph/handbook/content/departments/engineering/dev/process/releases/index.md

 Please note that if you encounter any issues that can be resolved with an upgrade or are caused by using an outdated version, we will be unable to provide support.
 We recommend keeping up-to-date with the latest features and improvements to ensure the best experience.

-> It's important to note that we do not backport bug fixes or other improvements into older versions.
+> NOTE: It's important to note that we do not backport bug fixes or other improvements into older versions.
 Our team is focused on resolving issues in the latest versions of our products.

 ## Minor release process